Antique chandelier

 Utilities

-When hung from the ceiling and powered on, the tip of the Chesto Berry emits a gentle light.
+Hang it from the ceiling and turn on the power, and the tip of the Chesto Berry glows softly.

 Utilities